abdelrahman-elkady/se-tutorial/lab-1.md

 #### Dotfiles

-A dotfile like `.gitignore` or directory like `.git` is meant to indicate a hidden file or directory that is otherwise not shown to the user and are useually used for configuration related tasks.
+A dotfile like `.gitignore` or directory like `.git` is meant to indicate a hidden file or directory that is otherwise not shown to the user and are usually used for configuration related tasks.

 #### Relative path

-A reletive path is relative to where you are in the file system
+A relative path is relative to where you are in the file system

 `.` stand for the current directory
 `..` stand for previous directory